John Lim

 John Lim (born December 23, 1935) is a South Korean-born American politician from the state of Oregon.
 He has served in both houses of the Oregon Legislative Assembly and was the Oregon State Senate Majority Leader in 1995.
 He has unsuccessfully run for the U.S. Senate and for the Republican nomination for Governor of Oregon.

 Early life

-Lim was born in Yeoju, Gyeonggi-do, Korea.
+Lim was born in Yeoju, Korea, Empire of Japan (now in Gyeonggi Province, South Korea).
 As an adolescent, Lim suffered from tuberculosis for five years, from which he nearly died.
 He was married in 1963 and graduated from Seoul Theological College in 1964 with a Bachelor of Arts in Religion.
 He emigrated to the United States in 1966, penniless.
 When he first arrived in America, he had no resources and worked as a janitor.
 He later had plans to become a Catholic priest.
 He eventually decided against this, however, as it would have required him to abandon his Protestant heritage.
 As an adult, Lim started several businesses, including a house painting and gardening business, a vitamin distribution company, and a real estate business with his wife.

 He continued his theological studies at Western Evangelical Seminary at George Fox University, where he received his Master of Divinity (M.Div.) in 1970.